You are here

 Applicants should report their grade point average as it appears on their transcript.Back to top

 All applicants must submit a self-reported GMAT (preferred) or GRE score.
 Scores are valid for five years.
 Your scores must be valid when you submit your application.
 Both the Analytical Writing Assessment (AWA) and Integrated Reasoning (IR) sections are required if you take the GMAT.

 If admitted, you must submit an official GMAT or GRE score.
 Columbia Business School’s GMAT code is QF8-N6-36 and its GRE code is 6442.
 The Admissions Committee will consider only your highest score when reviewing your application and will not combine subscores from multiple exams into a single composite score.

 International students who do not have a degree from an institution in which all instruction is conducted in English must take either the TOEFL (Test of English as a Foreign Language) or the PTE (Pearson Test of English).
 You may be exempted from the TOEFL or the PTE only if you have earned a degree from an institution in which English is the language of instruction.
 We will not accept requests for exceptions to this policy.

 The TOEFL and PTE scores are valid for two years.
 Your TOEFL or PTE score must be valid when you submit your application.

 Be sure to self-report your TOEFL or PTE score when completing your application.
 If admitted, you must submit an official score report.
-For the TOEFL, Columbia’s ETS code is 2174, MBA department code 02.
+For the TOEFL, Columbia’s ETS code is 2174, MBA department code 02 - Graduate Schools of Management.
 For the PTE select "Columbia Business School" from the list of schools provided by Pearson.
 The Admissions Committee will consider only your highest score when reviewing your application.

 Applicants must complete one short answer question and three essays.